 Verse 18-19: "If the world hates you, know that it has hated me before it hated you.
 19 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you."

-The previous scripture spoke of the power of love, then turns His thoughts to the power of hate, warning His disciples about the coming opposition from the world.
-The world as used here represents anything apart from God.
+Jesus turns His thoughts to the power of hate, and warns His disciples about the coming opposition from the world.
+The world as used here, represents anything apart from God.

 Verse 20: "Remember the word that I said to you: 'A servant is not greater than his master.'
 If they persecuted me, they will also persecute you.
 If they kept my word, they will also keep yours."

-Again, as the world treated Jesus, so it would treat His disciples, and so it will treat their words.
+Again, as the world treated Jesus, so it will treat His disciples.

 Servants cannot expect better treatment than their master, nor expect the world to accept their teaching.